singhaniasnigdha/Manhattan_PDF_latlon/README.md

  ```
   python scripts/{script_name}.py --help
  ```

+ Created KDE models will be saved in a folder called  `kde/` and the generated plots in `images/`.

 ### Using Existing Models
 `models/` contains pre-built KDE kernels for each of the datasets defined above.
 They can be downloaded, and used to obtain the density estimation for a given latitude and longitude in Manhattan.
 An example of obtaining the result from a pandas data using the geographical coordinates is shown below.